Extremely dry conditions worsen allergies for many | Where Orlando Turns First For Breaking News, Weather, and Traffic

 But Shields said there is hope: Recent rains have lowered pollen levels.

-"It's finally rained a little bit," Shields said.
+"It's finally rained a little bit," Olivet said.
 "I hope we get more."

 Although rain can initially stir up pollen, it can bring relief to allergy sufferers in the long run.